We are continuing our series of short meditations on the supernatural acts of Jesus. Today we come to the healing of a man with leprosy:

 We see humility in the leper.
 He threw himself on the ground and, with his face in the dirt, proclaimed his words of faith, “If you are willing, you can make me clean.”
 He didn’t say, “Lord, if you are willing, you can heal me.”
 This man was aware of his need for cleansing of his leprosy.
 The Lord doesn’t come to the self-sufficient, but He comes to those who readily admit their guilt and need for inner cleansing.
 Too many people rest their weight on trying to be good enough; whereas, this man comes to Christ, admitting he cannot make it on his own.
 He knew that his cleansing and healing were in Jesus’ hands.
 The man was totally dependent upon what God would do for him out of mercy.

 Few people even believed that God would heal leprosy because those afflicted were seen as unclean and under God's disfavor.
 I can imagine the crowd near Jesus recoiling with horror when they saw a leper in their midst.
 Instantly, mothers would reach for their children before quickly backing away from him.
 Was Jesus angry at the boldness and audacity of the man?
 With gasps from the people, Jesus stooped and came down to his level, and put His hand on the man’s head, saying, "I am willing, Be clean!"
 Christ touched him!
 As He did so, the knobs on his hands grew fingers, his ears instantly healed, the feet grew out before them, and his eyebrows and eyelashes grew out, and hair immediately grew on his head.
-Those who were watching stared in amazement at what God did right before their eyes.
+Those who watched stared in amazement at what God did right before their eyes.
 There was no hesitation in Jesus.
 He is willing to heal those who come to Him in faith.
 Would to God that each of us would approach Jesus with an unconquerable faith such as this!
 Today we have many around us who some say are “untouchable,” but Jesus reached out to them and touched them with His love.
 Can we not do the same?
 Keith Thomas